TTLabs/EvaporateJS/README.md

 that failed, and then carry on from where it left off, and upload the final 100MB.

 In addition, EvaporateJS can resume uploads of entire files and parts when the upload failed due to a user or client error.
 For example, if the user refreshes the browser during an upload.
-To reciver, upload the same files.
+To recover, simply re-upload the same files.
 Those files (or the successfully uploaded file parts) that are available on AWS S3 through an incomplete multipart upload or an existing S3 object will not be reuploaded.